-How to Spot SEO Myths: 20 Common SEO Myths, Debunked
+How to Spot SEO Myths: 26 Common SEO Myths, Debunked

 The upset that caused the SEO industry (and Google users in general) was vast.

-Suddenly articles sprang up about the importance of favicons in attracting users to your search result.
+Suddenly, articles sprang up about the importance of favicons in attracting users to your search result.

-Whether favicons would impact click-through rate that much barely had time to be studied.
+There was barely time to study whether favicons would impact click-through rate that much.

 Because just like that, Google changed it back.